 From a young age, children have been given some type of creative tool to express themselves, whether in school or at home.
 Research has shown that drawing has proven to have many developmental benefits for children.
 While other forms of expression exist, drawing seems to come naturally and inspires creativity among many children.
 Art and its creation have existed for so many years, but combine technology and AI, and it is a hit for Generation Zs.

 Knowing about the “dependency” that many children have on technology these days, a team of California-based engineers and product designers created DrawBo, a robot specifically designed to turn drawing into joyful entertainment for children so that they will eventually have the confidence to draw anything.
+Maybe in the future they can even draw a person, group of people or children or anything else that’s in their imagination.

 What tends to be a big issue when it comes to creative tasks is the frustration of not getting it exactly right, or not having the image look how the artist wants it to look.
 However, by using DrawBo, users can learn how to draw a specific image line by line until they gain confidence.
 That boost of confidence is significant in a child’s development.
 After all, when a child can create physical representations of what is in their imagination, they will gain confidence.
 It helps them feel motivated, worthy and validated.